wwccss/zentaowamp/xampp/readme.txt

       64bit: http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=15336
   2.3 The default administrator for zentao is admin, password is 123456.
   2.4 The default administrator for database is root, password is empty.
-  2.5 The url for zentao is: http://your ip address/zentao/, if not 80, add it.
+  2.5 The url for zentaowamp is: http://your ip address/, if not 80, add it.
   2.6 To manage database, visit http://localhost/phpmyadmin, which can only be visited from the localhost.

-For more infomation, please visit: http://www.zentao.net/help-read-79597.html.
+For more infomation, please visit: http://www.zentao.net/.